ex-jedi/beginner-javascript-tutorials/README.md

       // Console: 10000
   ```

-- Make a copy of an object with one of the afore mentioned methods if you need to use it but don't want to alter it.
+- Make a copy of an object with one of the aforementioned methods if you need to use it but don't want to alter it.

 ## Maps